World War II

 The following day, President Franklin Delano Roosevelt asked Congress for and received a declaration of war against Japan.
 Roosevelt referred to the attack on Pearl Harbor as "a date that will live in infamy."
 The words "Remember Pearl Harbor" became a rallying cry for Americans during the war.
 On December 11, 1941, Germany, believing that the Americans could not fight a war in Europe while fighting a war in Asia, declared war upon the United States.

 While Japan had caused the United States to become involved in World War II, President Roosevelt focused the United States' military efforts on Germany and Italy first.
-Germany had conquered most of Europe by late 1941, leaving only the Soviet Union, which was in danger of collapse, and Great Britain to stand against the Germans.
+Germany had conquered most of Europe by late 1941, leaving only the Soviet Union and Great Britain to stand against the Germans.
 Roosevelt hoped to save Great Britain, a long-time ally of the United States, from German defeat.
-In the Pacific, against Japan, Roosevelt wanted to stop Japanese expansion, but did not seek an immediate defeat of this enemy.
+In the Pacific Roosevelt wanted to stop Japanese expansion, but did not seek an immediate defeat of this enemy.
 He believed that the mainland United States was in no immediate danger of Japanese invasion, and thus the United States should help its European allies.

 In 1942, the Allied Forces succeeded in freeing North Africa from German and Italian forces.
 In 1943, the allies secured Sicily and also conquered Italy.
 In June 1944, the Allied Forces invaded France.
-The Soviets had asked for this invasion to occur in 1942, because they wanted to force the Germans to fight a two-front war-one in Eastern Europe against the Soviets and one in Western Europe against the Americans and the British.
+The Soviets had asked for this invasion to occur in 1942, because they wanted to force the Germans to fight a war on two fronts, one in Eastern Europe against the Soviets and one in Western Europe against the Americans and the British.
 The United States' failure to invade France in a more timely manner increased tensions between the two countries, helping to lead to the Cold War following World War II.
-The Soviets had already made tremendous inroads by 1944 against the Germans in Eastern Europe, reversing their fortunes from late 1941 and 1942.
-With the Germans now having to fight a two-front war, Germany fell relatively quickly to the allies.
+The Soviets had already made tremendous advances by 1944 against the Germans in Eastern Europe, reversing their fortunes from late 1941 and 1942.
+With the Germans now having to fight a war on two fronts, Germany fell relatively quickly to the allies.
 Germany formally surrendered on May 7, 1945.

 Against Japan, the United States adopted what became known as an island-hopping campaign across the Pacific Ocean.
 Rather than driving the Japanese military from every island that it occupied, United States soldiers usually attacked those islands that would provide the Americans with good naval bases and airstrips.
 The Japanese soldiers on the islands that the Americans did not attack became isolated and no longer served as a major threat to American troops.
 By early in 1945, this strategy had led the United States to Japan's doorstep.